Why Is Everyone Dressing Like A Fairy-Tale Character Right Now?

 Designers and brands also seemed to have taken cues from fairy tales to inspire their collections.
 Last year, Lirika Matoshi partnered with Disney for a princess collection filled with dreamy pinks, green, and blue dresses featuring details like bows and clouds.
 On the recent spring 2022 runways, Collina Strada and Ulla Johnson featured Little Mermaid-esque seashells, while Christian Siriano sent out princess-like capes and ball-gown skirts.
 Meanwhile, Rodarte showed mushroom-print dresses that looked pulled from Snow White’s closet, while Markarian — the brand responsible for First Lady Jill Biden’s Inauguration Day look — kept the Regencycore trend going with corset dresses fit for Cinderella.

-One of the most emblematic items to emerge from this phenomenon is one of Anderson’s favorites: the Selkie puff dress.
+One of the most emblematic items to emerge from this phenomenon is one of Anderson’s favourites: the Selkie puff dress.
 The style, by the Los Angeles-based brand, has become a viral sensation: The hashtag #puffdress has over 2 million views on TikTok; on Instagram, #selkie has over 67,000 posts.
-The Marie Antoinette-esque dress — marked by frothy sheer sleeves and layers and layers of gauzy fabric — comes in several lengths and a rainbow of colors and starts at $249.
+The Marie Antoinette-esque dress — marked by frothy sheer sleeves and layers and layers of gauzy fabric — comes in several lengths and a rainbow of colours and starts at $332.

 Advertisement